The Peggy Notebaert Nature Museum is an accessible and affordable family destination located in the heart of Chicago’s Lincoln Park neighborhood.

 - Blue Star Families: Active-duty service members with ID and their families can enjoy free admission year-round.
 Click here for additional details.
 Veterans and retired service members with ID can also enjoy free admission year-round.

-As a result, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building, including those listed below.
+The Nature Museum is a mask-friendly space, but masks are not required for entry.
+In addition, we are asking our visitors, volunteers, and staff to adhere to common COVID-19 safety procedures when they are in our building, including those listed below.

-- Eating is permitted only in designated eating areas: Nature’s Lunchbox and the Ravine.
+- Eating is permitted only in designated eating areas: Nature’s Lunchbox (indoor) and the Ravine (outdoor).

 - Social distancing is encouraged throughout the building, during programming, and on the Museum grounds.

-Our decision to close our building and now to reopen were informed by science, and we will continue to follow the science throughout the pandemic.
+Our decisions are informed by science, and we will continue to follow the science throughout the pandemic.
 Click here for additional details about our reopening safety procedures as well as our reopening Frequently Asked Questions.

 All exhibits and levels are accessible to wheelchair-users and visitors who need to avoid stairs.
 Our passenger elevator is wheelchair, walker, and stroller accessible.